-3% Professional Development
+5% Professional Development for FY22

-Currently, programs are automatically awarded 3% of their federal allocation as a Professional Development (PD) Leadership Grant.
+Currently, programs are automatically awarded 5% of their federal allocation as a Professional Development (PD) Leadership Grant.
 Programs must spend these funds on professional development activities that contribute to the success of the program and its students.
-While programs can and should devote other federal and local monies towards meaningful professional development activities, the PD Leadership Grants must be listed under the 3% Professional Development section of the budget and included in the budget detail.
-Other federal or local funds devoted to professional development should be listed in sections 100 or 200 and accounted for in the budget detail under their respective line items.
+While programs can and should devote other federal and local monies towards meaningful professional development activities, the PD Leadership Grants must be listed under the 5% Professional Development section of the budget and included in the budget detail.
+Other federal or local funds devoted to professional development should be listed in administration or instruction and accounted for in the budget detail under their respective line items.